Here's Our Rant About PureCycle Technologies Inc. (PCT)

 Alembic Global Advisors gave a rating of “Overweight” to PCT, setting the target price at $30 in the report published on June 07th of the previous year.

-During the last 5 trading sessions, PCT fell by -2.78%, which changed the moving average for the period of 200-days by -52.35% in comparison to the 20-day moving average, which settled at $7.50.
-In addition, PureCycle Technologies Inc. saw -26.85% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, PCT rose by +9.62%, which changed the moving average for the period of 200-days by -45.11% in comparison to the 20-day moving average, which settled at $7.31.
+In addition, PureCycle Technologies Inc. saw -23.82% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading